-What do you get when you combine vivid scenic beauty, including various serene lakes and gardens, soft pashmina shawls, exceptional handicrafts, and apples so delicious that, trust me, will spoil the rest for you?
+What do you get when you combine vivid scenic beauty, including various serene lakes and gardens, soft pashmina shawls, exceptional handicrafts, and apples so delicious, trust me, will spoil the rest for you?
 You get paradise on Earth.
-You get; Jammu and Kashmir and it a personal guarantee that its folk dances will captivate you with their charm.
+You get; Jammu and Kashmir and it’s a personal guarantee that folk dances region will captivate you with their charm.
 It’s shocking, nay, disheartening, that more people aren’t aware of this.
 So let’s fix that, shall we?
 Let’s take a look at some of the splendid folk dances of Jammu and Kashmir you must experience in the valley.

 1. Kud Dance

 At the zenith of folk dances in Jammu and Kashmir lies the dance of Kud, which is executed by the inhabitants of the region at night gathered around the bonfire contributing to its ‘homey feel.
 This truly enchanting piece is considered a thanksgiving dance because it is presented to state deep gratitude towards the Lok Devtas (gods of the people).
 This piece is mainly by farmers who sometimes refer to the gods as ‘Gramdevta’ (the gods of the village) to show their appreciation for providing the people, cattle, and crops protection from natural disasters.
 What makes this piece extraordinary is its inclusive nature.
 The steps are quite simple and men, as well as women of all ages, enjoy the rhythmic dance of Kud.

 Tourists also often join in and are overwhelmed purely because of the joy and merriment around them.
 It is normally performed by 20 to 30 members who are beautifully dressed in vibrant colors.
 The men wear kurtas and churidars, conventionally of the same color along with a turban while they are playing a melodious tune on the trumpet.
 The blend of music produced by the various instruments such as drums and flutes is a true representation of the culture of Kashmir.